 6. Climb the Torre dei Lamberti (Tower of Love)

 Torre dei Lamberti has 360 degree views from 84 metres up.
-It was built by the Lamberti family and at the end of the 18th century, a large clockface was added.
+Our guide explained that it was built by the Lamberti family and at the end of the 18th century, a large clockface was added.
 Visitors can choose whether to take the stairs or elevator to the top.

 📸 This medieval fortress is the perfect place to take panoramic photos of Verona.